 Ad-hoc monitoring of a single DB

-For those quick troubleshooting sessions for a shorter period, where you really don’t want to spend too much time on setting up something temporary, we’ve added a flag / env. variable to start monitoring based on a standard JDBC connect string input.
+For those quick troubleshooting sessions for a shorter period, with which you really don’t want to spend too much time on setting up something temporary, we’ve added a flag / env. variable to start monitoring based on a standard JDBC connect string input.
 This works especially well for superusers as all needed “helper functions” will be then created automatically.
 NB!
 Unprivileged users might also want to add the PW2_ADHOC_CONFIG=unprivileged env. variable to below sample and also start with the according “DB overview – Unprivileged” dashboard.
 See here for more.

 docker run --rm -p 3000:3000 --name pw2 \ -e PW2_ADHOC_CONN_STR="postgresql://pgwatch2@localhost/pgwatch2" \ cybertec/pgwatch2